 - National Medical Products Administration (NMPA) in China.

-- Central Drugs Standard Control Organization (CDSCO) in India
+- Central Drugs Standard Control Organisation (CDSCO) in India

 4. What are the different phases of the Clinical Trials?